soooochan/soooochan/README.md

-### :raised_hands:I'm a developer who tries to make a positive impact on the people around me
+### :raised_hands: I'm a developer who tries to make a positive impact on the people around me
 ----

-:star: Hi there!
+######:star: Hi there!
 I'm a developer who tries to do my best in given tasks and tries to live hard.

 <pre>
 <code>